Centralizing SaaS Audit Logs with AWS AppFabric - OCSF Standardization and Security Lake Integration

 When you specify Security Lake as AppFabric's output destination, SaaS audit logs are ingested into Security Lake in OCSF format and can be analyzed alongside AWS service logs (CloudTrail, VPC Flow Logs).
 Use Athena to run cross-service queries like "all SaaS applications accessed by a specific user in the past 24 hours" to streamline insider threat and account compromise investigations.
 Direct output to S3 is also available for forwarding logs to existing SIEMs (Splunk, Datadog).
 In AppFabric's ingestion settings, you register authentication credentials for each SaaS application and configure the log retrieval interval.
 To deepen your understanding of AppFabric, specialized books on Amazon can also be helpful.

 AppFabric is billed based on the number of events ingested, at approximately $0.50 per million events.
 Costs vary depending on the usage scale of your SaaS applications.
 Output to Security Lake is included in AppFabric pricing, but Security Lake storage and Athena query charges are billed separately.
-Select SaaS applications for auditing based on priority, and rather than ingesting all SaaS applications uniformly, introduce them incrementally starting with high-security-risk applications (authentication, file sharing) to manage costs.
+An important limitation to note is that AppFabric specializes in audit logs (who did what) and does not retrieve content data within SaaS applications (email bodies, file contents).
+Additionally, since supported SaaS is being expanded incrementally, you need to verify in advance whether the SaaS applications used by your organization are on the supported list.
+Retrieval intervals vary by SaaS, ranging from near-real-time to several hours of delay, so for time-critical detection, consider combining with GuardDuty or similar services.
+For cost management, it is recommended to introduce SaaS applications incrementally, starting with high-security-risk applications (authentication, file sharing).

 Summary

 AppFabric is a service that standardizes and centralizes audit logs from multiple SaaS applications in OCSF format.
 It unifies the proprietary log formats of each SaaS application and, through integration with Security Lake, enables cross-cutting analysis of cloud and SaaS security logs.
-It streamlines insider threat and account compromise investigations and improves security visibility across the entire organization.
+It delivers practical value across three use cases - security incident investigation, compliance auditing, and license optimization - with configuration-based SaaS addition requiring no connector development.